tsgates/arch-wiki-markdown/wiki/Vifm.md

 permanently, place them in ~/vifm/vifmrc.
 More sample mappings can be seen at the end of that file.

-> Opening filetypes in Vifm
+> Opening filetypes in vifm

 You can assign applications to filetypes in vifmrc, eg.